malindard/malindard.github.io/_posts/2025-08-25-rag-chatbot-assistant.md

 # Motivation

 I wanted to solve a common pain:
-> "I have a pile of policies, contracts, or notes — can I just *ask questions* instead of searching manually?"
+> "I have a pile of college notes — can I just *ask questions* instead of searching manually?"

 Rather than relying on generic chatbots, this app enforces **strict grounding**:
 - If an answer isn’t in the docs, it says so